MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Chemicals associated with cancer are found in food and various other everyday goods.
-But, no kind of consumer goods is accountable to less government management than cosmetics, including lipstick.
-While many of the chemicals and contaminants in cosmetics very likely present minimal risk, your exposure to some is associated with worrying health concerns, such as cancer.
+Chemicals linked to cancer can be found in food and a lot of other ordinary items.
+Yet, no group of consumer items is susceptible to less government inspection than cosmetics and other personal care products, including lipstick.
+Although most of the chemicals and contaminants in cosmetics and personal care products very likely present very little risk, being exposed to some has been linked to worrying health disorders, including cancer.